jaguar6105/workoutTracker/README.md

 enter npm i into the terminal.
 To fill mongodb enter npm run seed.

 # Usage
 To run the application locally enter npm i to install packages.
 Then enter npm run seed to fill the database.
 Then enter node server.
 To access the app go to localhost:3000.
-To access the hosted application, go to placeholder.
+To access the hosted application, go to https://workout-tracker-app6105.herokuapp.com.

 # License
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)